 Graduate school benefits

-Graduate schools recognize the valuable service experience returned Peace Corps Volunteers bring to underserved communities at home.
-The Paul D. Coverdell Fellows program partners offer returned Peace Corps Volunteers reduced tuition, assistantships, and stipends at participating universities and colleges.
+Graduate schools recognize the valuable service experience returned Peace Corps Volunteers bring to communities at home.
+The Paul D. Coverdell Fellows program partners offer Returned Peace Corps Volunteers (RPCVs) reduced tuition, assistantships, and stipends at participating universities and colleges.

 Become part of a vibrant network